In an attempt to forge a good habit, the first thing I did when I got up this morning (after getting dressed) was to work on my daily sketch:

 I feel like the light/dark values in the reference photo were more complex than I was really capable of rendering, especially with a mechanical pencil and a small window of time, and the texturing on both the bird’s wing and the tongue fall a little flat, making the whole image look more two-dimensional than I’d like.
 Still, I can look at this and see whats not working and start to consider and brainstorm ways in which I can maybe rectify those problems in the future.
 That, I guess, is learning.

-Anyway, how was everyone’s New Years Eve?
+Our New Year’s Eve was gratifyingly low key.
 We were back home by 9:30ish, because Andy had worked in the morning, and I had been awoken early after a late night during which I had been kept awake by a small, kicking child who’d apparently had a nightmare.
 That being said, Raeann’s gathering was just about perfect: lots of food, lots of alcohol, only a handful of people (the regular Game Night crew, a total of about nine of us) and some fun games.
 There was a bit of a back and forth about the next game night, and about how I’d been throwing around the idea of hosting a casual game night with a mixed group (Raeann’s Game Night crew and a few other friends of ours), and I think I’m actually going to set a date soon because it’s been ages and ages since I’ve hosted anything.